Blood-borne disease: Needle exchange programs

 Needle exchange programs (NEPs) are an attempt to reduce the spread of blood-borne diseases between intravenous drug users.
 They often also provide addiction counseling services, infectious disease testing, and in some cases mental health care and other case management.
 NEPs acquired their name as they were initially places where intravenous (IV) illicit substance users were provided with clean, unused needles in exchange for their used needles.
 This allows for proper disposal of the needles.
 Empirical studies confirm the benefits of NEPs.
-NEPs can affect behaviors that result in the transmission of HIV.
+NEPs can affect behaviors that result in the transmission of human immunodeficiency virus.
 These behaviors include decreased sharing of used syringes, which reduces contaminated syringes from circulation and replaces them with sterile ones, among other risk reductions.

 Prevention

 Follow standard precautions to help prevent the spread of blood-borne pathogens and other diseases whenever there is a risk of exposure to blood or other bodily fluids.
 Standard precautions include maintaining personal hygiene and using personal protective equipment (PPE), engineering controls, and work practice controls among others.
 Always avoid contact with blood and other bodily fluids.
 Wear disposable gloves when providing care, particularly if you may come into contact with blood or bodily fluids.
 Dispose of gloves properly and change gloves when providing care to a new patient.
 Use needles with safety devices to help prevent needlestick injury and exposure to blood-borne pathogens.

-A hierarchy of controls can help to prevent environmental and occupational exposures and subsequent diseases.
+It is also recommended healthcare workers who come often in contact with contaminated material should get vaccinated against hepatitis B. A hierarchy of controls can help to prevent environmental and occupational exposures and subsequent diseases.
 These include: